seavalanche/vesnea-obsidian-theme/README.md

 ## Usage
 You can freely use it, modify it, anything.
-You can also inform me if something is broken, otherwise I won't update it unless I feel compelled to.
+You can also inform me if something is broken, otherwise I won't update it unless if I feel compelled to.